 The learning outcomes of the course are described, the specific knowledge, as well as the skills and abilities that students will acquire after the successful completion of the course at the appropriate level.
+Consult Appendix A

-- □ Description of the Level of Learning Outcomes for each study cycle according to the European Higher Education Area Qualifications Framework (QF-EHEA) - Descriptors of Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Annex B - ☐ Summary Guide for writing Learning Outcomes
+- Description of the Level of Learning Outcomes for each study cycle according to the European Higher Education Area Qualifications Framework (QF-EHEA) Descriptors of Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Annex B - Summary Guide for writing Learning Outcomes

-1. Describe the use and function of management information systems

-- 2. Explain the strategic value of information systems in the organization - 3.
+- 1. Describe the use and function of management information systems - 2.
+Explain the strategic value of information systems in the organization - 3.
 Store and retrieve data by using databases - 4.
 Analyze and design the informational model of various information systems - 5.
 Develop small-scale information systems using Microsoft Access - 6.
 Identify trends in information systems that will impact the next generation of business.

-Taking into consideration the general competences that the degree-holder must acquire (as these appear in the

-Diploma Supplement and appear below), chose the ones that the course is aiming at.
+Taking into consideration the general competences that the degree-holder must acquire (as these appear in the DiplomaSupplement and appear below), chose the ones that the course is aiming at.Search for, analysis and synthesis of data and information, with the use of the necessaryProject planning and management Respect for difference and multiculturalism technology Adapting to new situations Decision-making Working independently Team work Working in an international environment

-Project planning and management Respect for difference and multiculturalism Respect for the natural environment
+Working in an interdisciplinary environment Production of new research ideas Project planning at.
+Project planning and management Respect for difference and multiculturalism Respect for the natural environment Showing social, professional and ethical responsibility and sensitivity to gender issues Criticism and self-criticism Production of free, creative and inductive thinking Others...

-Others...